aiaiaikkk/ComfyUI-Curve/README.md

    - Histogram updates in real-time as input image changes

 5. **Levels Adjustment Real-time Preview**:
-   - Add PS Levels node to your workflow
+   - Add Photoshop Levels node to your workflow
    - Connect input image and mask (optional)
    - **Double-click the node** to open levels adjustment popup
    - In the popup window you'll see levels adjustment interface with histogram background